- How does the health check feature of Server Load Balancer (SLB) work?

-1. How does Server Load Balancer (SLB) health check work?
+How does the health check feature of Server Load Balancer (SLB) work?

-The IP address range used to perform the health check is 100.64.0.0/10.
-The backend servers cannot block this CIDR block.
-You do not need to additionally configure a security group rule to allow access from this CIDR block.
-However, if you have configured security rules such as iptables, allow access from this CIDR block (100.64.0.0/10 is reserved by Alibaba Cloud, and other users cannot use any IP address in this CIDR block, so there is no security risk).
+SLB uses the CIDR block of 100.64.0.0/10 for health checks.
+Make sure that this CIDR block is permitted to access the backend ECS instances.
+You do not need to configure a security group rule to allow access from this CIDR block.
+However, if you have configured security rules such as iptables, you must allow access from this CIDR block.
+100.64.0.0/10 is reserved by Alibaba Cloud.
+Other users cannot use any IP addresses within this CIDR block.
+Therefore, no relevant security risks exist.